Bus drivers and their special skills 1940s and 1950s

 When I was growing up in 1940s and 1950s London, every bus had a driver and a conductor.

-Most of my memories are of the drivers being men, but during the Second World War (ie until I was 5 years old) I seem to remember that they were mainly women because young and fit men were away in the army, navy or air force.
-My recollection has since been questioned.
-If you can remember women bus drivers during the Second World War, please let me know.
+Most of my memories are of the drivers being older men as during the Second World War as the young and fit men were away in the forces.
+Even after the war, I don't remember any women bus drivers, but if you do, please let me know.

 Bus drivers' Summer uniform and problems of washing it